-There is nothing better than a relaxing stay at Termy Maltańskie, the biggest and the most modern water sports complex in Poland.
-There is something for everyone in Termy Maltańskie: olympic swimming pool, aquapark with slides or outdoor pool.
-If you need to warm up even more, you can enjoy time in saunas or spa, one of the biggest and the best equipped in Poland.
+There is nothing better than a relaxing stay at Termy Maltańskie, one of the biggest and most modern water sports complex in Poland.
+There is something for everyone in Termy Maltańskie: olympic swimming pool, aquapark with slides or outdoor pools.
+If you need to warm up even more, you can enjoy the saunas or spa, one of the best equipped in Poland.
 Situated by the Maltańskie Lake, near city centre, Termy Maltańskie are a perfect place for a cold afternoon.

 Cultural life flourishes in Autumn.
 The art galleries do their best to attract art-hungry visitors.
 In The Old Brewery, in its Gallery on the Courtyard great painter, poster and stage designer Ryszard Kaja has his posthumous exhibition.
 Poznań Photoplasticon shows unique pictures of Poznań on the edge of 19th and 20th century, when (then) Prussian POSEN was kind of a different city… For those less serious MIMI store on Słowackiego Street prepared the miniatures of Poznań built of LEGO bricks.
 Ethnography Museum reminds of the 300th anniversary of coming the Bamberg people to our city which is the example of the perfect immigration.